 If your stairs have been stained instead of painted, you simply need to sand them down to remove the stained areas.
-It is possible to have stain under paint, and the paint stripper will not remove stain.
+It is possible to have a stain underneath a coat of paint, and the paint stripper will not remove the stain.

 Use a tack cloth to wipe the wooden stairs down to remove any sanding dust you created.
 All of this work will also have a tendency to dry out wooden stairs.
 Drying can cause them to crack.
 Before moving forward, you should wipe the steps down with a wet towel.

 Whitewash the Wooden Stairs